HMAckerman/hmackerman.github.io/project6.md

 Fig 13.
 Snort alerts to the exploit.

 ## Additional Considerations
 I primarily worked on setting up the machines, but I could not have done this project without the help of Lexa Mosby and Brian Diaz.
 I could not have asked for better teammates.
+Due to their stellar work, our project was voted as the favorite among the students, hence why we received a 102.